Lam Sơn uprising: Đông Quan oath

 After the oath ceremony, Lê Lợi gathered the Ming soldiers who had either surrendered or been captured earlier.
 He arranged for their repatriation and also took the initiative to repair bridges and roads, prepare food supplies, boats, and horses to facilitate the Ming army's return to their homeland.
-Despite the temptation to seek revenge for the bloodshed, Lê Lợi chose to maintain peaceful relations between the two nations and rejected the proposal to execute the Ming troops.
 Before their departure, all Ming generals, officials, and soldiers came to Bồ Đề to pay their respects to Lê Lợi and were treated with great hospitality.
 On 29 December 1427, the Ming army officially began their journey home, followed by Wang Tong on 3 January 1428.
 According to Ming records, a total of 84,640 soldiers and officials were released by Lê Lợi and allowed to return, excluding those who chose to stay.
 While some estimates suggest that the total number of Ming personnel (both military and civilian) repatriated may have reached 300,000, historian Phạm Văn Sơn dismissed this claim as "somewhat exaggerated" and proposed a more plausible figure of around 200,000.